 - Courtney Merner (2010-present): Investigating mobility using biogeochemistry at the Chalcolithic necropolis of Camino del Molino, Murcia, Spain.

-- Brittany Ellerbrok (2010-present): Reconstructing the life history of individuals from a 17th century mass burial at Fortress Louisbourg using isotope analysis
+- Brittany Ellerbrok (Completed): Reconstructing the life history of individuals from a 17th century mass burial at Fortress Louisbourg using isotope analysis

-- Kelly-Anne Pike (2011-present): A study of kettle burial mortuary behaviour and skeletal biology in Eastern Canada [Co-supervisor with Dr. Michael Deal]
+- Kelly-Anne Pike (Completed): A study of kettle burial mortuary behaviour and skeletal biology in Eastern Canada [Co-supervisor with Dr. Michael Deal]

 - Chandra-Young Boyle (2011-present): Unangan fish harvesting and changing climatic conditions: an analysis of otoliths from Kiska Island, the Western Aleutians, Alaska.

 - Alison Harris (2014-present)

 - Caitlyn Hill (2009; completed): ChAe-13, The Bay Bulls Burial: an osteological analysis and possible historical context of unidentified human remains.